TigheBurnham/Credit_Risk_Analysis/README.md

 ## Overview of the Analysis

 In this module we learned that machine learning utilizes statistical algorithms to learn from data patterns and to make predictions.
 The main focus of the module delved into supervised machine learning.
 For our challenge we were tasked with looking at credit risk.
 It was stated that credit risk is an unbalanced classification problem because there are usually more good loans than there are risky loans.
-Therefore, this challenge required us to utilze different techniques to evaluate models with unbalanced classes.
-The models that were used for this task were the imbalanced-learn and scikit-learn libraries.
+Therefore, this challenge required us to utilize different modeling techniques to evaluate the unbalanced classes.
+The libraries that were used for this task were imbalanced-learn and scikit-learn.

 The data in this challenge was from the credit card dataset at LendingClub.
 LendingClub is a peer-to-peer lending services company.
 After loading in the data we were tasked to use RandomOverSampler, SMOTE, and ClusterCentroids algorithms to over and under sample the data.
-Next we used BalancedRandomForestClassifier and EasyEnsembleClassifier to predict credit risk.
+Next we also used BalancedRandomForestClassifier and EasyEnsembleClassifier to predict credit risk.

 There were three technical analysis deliverables: